CodeKarmaDev/CodeKarmaWebsite/index.markdown

 ---

+ok what does my homepage need to do:
+- call to action to see my services
+- call to action to get estimate
+- call to action see my portfolio | later

 When your needs change,
 I think your website should be able to change with you.
 Thats why I make decisions that will save you time, money, and effort.